meteor/meteor/content/collections.md

 Now we have a schema, how do we use it?

-The straightforward way to use a schema is by using the `check` package.
+It's pretty straightforward to validate a document with a schema.
 We can write:

 ```js
 const list = {